scottystephens/treasuryx/docs/archive/PROJECT_SUMMARY.md

-# TreasuryX - Complete Project Summary
+# Stratifi - Complete Project Summary

 ## 🎯 Mission Accomplished!

-I've built **TreasuryX** - a complete, production-ready treasury management platform inspired by Treasury4.
+I've built **Stratifi** - a complete, production-ready treasury management platform inspired by Treasury4.
 The application is **fully functional and running** at http://localhost:3000

 ---